Public Speaking

 Public Speaking | ESL Lesson Plan

-Lesson Description
+Lesson Overview

 Has the cat got your tongue?
 In this lesson, students will discuss public speaking.
-This lesson features a video about the fear of speaking in public and strategies of how to overcome it.
+The lesson features a video about the fear of speaking in public and strategies of how to overcome it.
 Students will talk about giving a presentation and come up with advice relating to specific situations.
 They will also learn and practice vocabulary relating to the topic.
 The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.

 Lesson Objectives